ayeffkay/mlops_zoomcamp_project/README.md

   make register_best_model make copies
 ```

 Checkpoints of two best registered models are downloaded from s3 and copied into [folder with deployment-ready models](src/deploy/triton_models/).
+To see registered models, check `localhost:5001`.
+After register stage `audioprocessor_dev` is no longer needed, commands below will be launched in inference containers.

 ### Models deployment